Striped Pyjama Squid Facts

-- The Striped Pyjama Squid is proof that names can be misleading.
-It is most noteworthy that this unusual ocean creature is not actually a species of squid but actually cuttlefish.
+- Firstly, the Striped Pyjama Squid is proof that names can be misleading.
+This holds true because this unusual ocean creature is not actually a species of squid but actually cuttlefish.

 - They are also masters of camouflage and possesses the enviable ability to change their appearance at will.
 Also, they are able to effect this color change extremely rapidly.

 - Despite their diminutive size, they are dangerous as they possess a rather powerful venom which makes them one of the very few known venomous cephalopods.

 The Striped Pyjama Squid is quite diminutive.
 Their mantle usually reaches only 2 in (5 cm) in length and their appendages are also quite short.
 These average only 1 in (2.5 cm) long.

 The species possesses eight arms, as well as two tentacles used for feeding and are covered in numerous small suckers.

 Their most noteworthy feature is their natural coloring.
 This is a creamy white color, with large horizontal dark brown stripes.
 The eyes protrude and possess a bright orange lid.

 Most interestingly, this creature is a master of camouflage.
 This is due to their ability to change their color through a wide range of the spectrum from white to purple.

 The remarkable Striped Pyjama Squid is endemic to the Indo-Pacific region.
 In addition, the vast majority of their numbers are concentrated along the Great Barrier Reef just off the Australian coast.